rclone/rclone/docs/content/cache.md

 During testing, I experienced a lot of bans with the remotes in this order.
 I suspect it might be related to how crypt opens files on the cloud provider which makes it think we're downloading the full file instead of small chunks.
-Organizing the remotes in this order yelds better results:
+Organizing the remotes in this order yields better results:
 <span style="color:green">**cloud remote** -> **cache** -> **crypt**</span>

 #### absolute remote paths ####